-The overall objective of the review is to improve national wildlife trade policies.
-This implies that the review will be most useful when it is seen as part of a process leading to policy reform, rather than as an end in itself.
+The review will be most useful when it is seen as part of a process leading to policy reform, rather than as an end in itself.
 Indeed, if a Party is not committed to using the review as a part of process for improving wildlife trade policy, then the case for embarking on the review is weakened.
 Conversely, if this commitment is present, stakeholders will have a good reason to participate in the review, since the outcome of the review will influence policy.
 The existence of this overall objective also implies a need for the review process to be flexible.
 The strengths and weaknesses of the trade policies of different Parties are different, and if the review is to contribute to improved policy, it must reflect the particular circumstances of individual Parties.